 Finding Local Cuban Accommodation

 Many casa owners do not want Cubans staying with them since they think most Cubans are only traveling to scam or hook up with foreigners.
-This happened to me, a casa particular owner thought my cousin and I (two nerds) were Cuban prostitutes.
-She didn’t believe us until I showed her my American passport.
+This happened to me, a casa particular owner thought my cousin and I were Cuban prostitutes.
+She didn’t believe me until I showed her my American passport.

 Couchsurfing or staying with Cuban friends is illegal for foreigners.
 A foreigner’s accommodation must be properly registered with the government.
 So only licensed for-profit homestays are allowed to host you.
-To stay with a Cuban friend without paying, you must go to immigration with the property owner and climb the bureaucratic ladder for days to legally stay in their home.
+To stay with a Cuban friend, you must go to immigration with the property owner and climb the bureaucratic ladder for days to legally stay in their home.

-First, befriends Cubans “without interest” and not jineteros.
-Jineteros are hustlers, scammers, scrubs.
-They have long cons (marriage for visa) and tons of short cons (drinks, fake cigars, trying to take you to a restaurant/bar for a commission, asking you for money, etc).
+First, befriend Cubans “without interest” and not jineteros.
+Jineteros are hustlers, scammers, scrubs (like the TLC song).
+They have long cons (marriage for visa) and tons of short cons (asking for you to pay for their drinks, selling you fake cigars, trying to take you to a restaurant/bar for a commission, asking you for money, etc).

 If you’re going out to La Fabrica de Arte or 1830, you will likely see a row of Cubans lined up against a wall, observing the room.
 These are most likely jineteros looking for their next catch.
 They’ve become so obvious to me, that I can spot them before they spot me.
-When I tell them I’m half Cuban upon their introduction, they groan and walk away because they know that I know what they’re trying to do.
+When I tell them I’m half Cuban upon their introduction, they groan and walk away because they know that I know.

 Where to meet local Cubans